Peppered Beef Jerky

 This post may contain affiliate links.
 Please read our disclosure policy.

-When selecting cuts of meat for making beef jerky, I try to pick a nice roast with very little fat marbling.
+When selecting meat for beef jerky, I try to pick a nice roast with very little fat marbling.
 My first choice is an eye of round roast.
 After that, I think a top round, sirloin roast, or rump roast would also work well.
 These cuts do have a bit more fat/gristle, but a lot of times the price is right so I don’t mind.
 This recipe also works great with venison, so don’t be afraid to branch out a little and give it a try!

-Slicing Meat for Beef Jerky
+Slicing Meat for Jerky

 Once you have your meat selected, you’ll need to get that perfect jerky thin slice.
 If you plan on slicing your own meat, I recommend putting your roast in the freezer for 30 minutes to an hour before slicing.
 The chilled roast will be more firm and you will get a much better result with more even slices.
 If you aren’t slicing at home, find a good butcher and buy your roast from them.
 They will be more than happy to do the slicing for you!
 I typically tell the butcher at the counter that I am planning to make jerky and need my slices at about a “2” setting on their slicer.